BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ## Example usage
 ### Generate clip with narration
 Here are several command line examples showing how to add narration to a clip.
 > TODO: how long this process may take?
+Is there a limit of a clip (should be shorter than...?)
 ```commandline
 python3 main.py --fp CLIP_PATH.mov  # this will create CLIP_PATH_en.mov file in the given clip directory (beside CLIP_PATH.mov file)
 python3 main.py --fp CLIP_PATH.mov --out_dir /home/$USER/videos  # this will create CLIP_PATH_en.mov file in the /home/$USER/videos directory
 ```

-### How to expand supported languages
+### How to expand supported languages (you can even prepare and add YOUR voice)
+> TODO: mention about preparing your own voice sample

 ## Used hardware and software (BOM)